libor-m/scrimer/doc/index.rst

 Following pages describe these steps in detail, provide some explanations for the choices we made and suggest ways how to check validity of the intermediate results.

+It takes about a day to push your data through the pipeline, if everything goes well.

 .. toctree::
    :maxdepth: 1